 Cooked quinoa contains 70% carbs, which can help keep you feeling full for longer.

-Vegetables are rich in dietary fiber (carbohydrates), vitamins and nutrients that help us maintain our health.
+Vegetables are rich in dietary fiber (carbohydrates), vitamins, and nutrients that help us maintain our health.
 Generally, there are two types of vegetables.
 Including starchy and non-starchy vegetables.

 The carbohydrate content in starchy vegetables is higher than in non-starchy vegetables.
-Vegetables high in carbohydrates include potatoes, sweet potatoes, corn, green peas, pumpkin, yams, jackfruits.
+Vegetables high in carbohydrates include potatoes, sweet potatoes, corn, green peas, pumpkin, yams, and jackfruits.

-Fruits are rich in nutrients like essential vitamins, minerals, fiber and phytonutrients.
-Apart from this, many fruits also contain antioxidants like polyphenols which protect against diseases like cancer.
+Fruits are rich in nutrients like essential vitamins, minerals, fiber, and phytonutrients.
+Apart from this, many fruits also contain antioxidants like polyphenols, which protect against diseases like cancer.

 Fiber is a type of carbohydrate that helps to relieve constipation and reduce the risk of diseases of the digestive system.